jtyard/QFT2022/Costello.md

 ## 3d N=4
 Rules will tell you to take homology of BFN triples $/ G[[z]]$
 - Gives you the correct definition of the Coulomb branch!

+Ben noted that everything was N=2 until this last part.

+The N=4 theory has an N=2 twist that knows about both the Coulomb and Higgs branches.